When 1+1=0, and Other PowerPoint Tips

 Each of your slides should tell only one message.
 This may sound obvious, but it’s a very important step to maintaining audience focus.
 A change in slides represents a change in subject; just having a slight pause or a subtle change in your voice won’t do the job.
 Some might complain that this may lead to a large amount of slides in your presentation, adding that people will lose interest or focus on you over time or that more slides will make the presentation less memorable.
 To that, I say, “The number of slides in your Powerpoint has never been the problem.”
 The number of different messages that you convey per slide is what will make your presentation less memorable.

 Which would be less memorable: a manageable, forty-slide-long presentation with each slide having a clear, unique message; or a confusing, four-slide-long presentation with slides jam-packed with ten messages each?
 The idea that teachers and professors should implement limitations on the number of slides that a student’s presentation can have defeats the goal of an impactful presentation.
+So, in short, try starting by turning one slide like this into a more manageable combo, like this.

 Sentences or Bullet Points?

 A common mistake people make after writing a speech is dividing and copy-pasting their exact words into their presentation.
 While this may be the quickest and easiest way to create slides for your speech, doing so is problematic.
 Even after dividing your slides’ content into bullet points, you may still be left with full sentences, which can not only slow down the viewer’s understanding of the slide’s message but also distract from the presenter: you.
 To the audience, this issue can become frustrating if you’re used to paraphrasing from your written script when you present.
 I like David JP Phillips’ analogy from his Ted Talk “How to Avoid Death By PowerPoint.”
 Phillips explains that having full sentences on your slide and talking over it at the same time is like saying “1+1=0”; zero of your presentation is remembered by the audience.
 Instead, try to make your presentation convey “1+1=2” by creating bullet points.
 The content of your slide builds upon and reinforces what you are trying to say by being as simple and concise as possible.
 I recommend having one to two words per bullet point to help your viewers easily follow along but still focus on you.
 You should be the one presenting, not the PowerPoint.
+Continuing from step one, this is the process you should be moving towards to make your slides more concise.

 The Magic Number